nwf/dyna/docs/sphinx/spec/index.rst

       Language for specifying modes as generalization of types.
       Output format: Finite, sorted, consolidated, ground, etc.
       Det/semidet/etc.  Overall, or per-variable?
 What if it binds a sequence of variables?

+.. todo:: error results

+.. todo:: user might want to specify modes that are promised (speeds
+	  up planner, like type declaration) and modes that are withheld (says that planner shouldn't use these modes since they're expensive or bloat the code or since we don't promise that they'll be possible in a future version of the program).
+Can combine these by specifying modes exhaustively.

+.. todo:: When a dynabase is extended, it might support fewer modes
+	  because the new rules can't be planned.
+This means that the extended dynabase has a more restricted type than the original (i.e., a supertype) and can't be assigned to any variable that requires the original type to successfully do mode planning.

 Lambdas
 =======